3-4 Day Travel Itinerary: Santorini and Mykonos Islands

 Randy and I recommend that you book a room in the village of Oia (Ia) for your first night’s stay.
 The village is charming with panoramic views of the Aegean Sea.
 Although less of a transportation hub than the capital, Fira, it is calmer.
 Check into your lodging and set out to explore the village.

-OIA has one main road that runs along the outside of the community.
+Oia has one main road that runs along the outside of the community.
 A cliff-side walkway traverses the middle of the town.
 Restaurants, shops and hotels shoot off the walkway into meandering pathways.
 There are cobblestones, stairs, sharp angles, and magnificent views at every turn.

 This afternoon, the itinerary begins with an overview of the island.
 There are many types of tours to choose from..
-Pick a tour that coincides with your interest and pocketbook.
+Pick a Santorini tour that coincides with your interest and pocketbook.

 Pyrgos